akk1to/akk1to/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&height=280&color=gradient&text=akk1to.dev&textBg=false&section=header)
 # Welcome to my profile!
-I'm akk1to (aka Kuzeki Hitoru/hiitoru.dev), an 15-year old Vietnamese student.

-I'm a student who got addited to coding, aim of acquiring acknowledgements in the tech field of life
+Hello world!
+Im akk1to, a developer!
+I'm a 15-year-old student from Vietnam who's get addicted to coding, building apps, games (also breaking it lmao).
+I've been hooked on computer since I was 5, start to learn code in 8, starting from Scratch, a cool beginner-friendly programming language that's now very popular with young children!
+On Scratch, I've tried to make basic games and started to learn about coding language!

+Now, at the age of 15, I've already become fluent in some well-known programming language like C++, Java, Python,...
+But I'm not only coding!
+I'm also a huge fan of game, especially Minecraft.
+I've already played Minecraft since I was 8, so that I've played Minecraft for about 7yrs!
+I love tinkering with it, understanding how it works, and creating my own stuff like plugins and mods.
+Minecraft is like a dream playground for developers like me.

+So, if you wanna explore it with me, let's journey together into the exciting world of coding and gaming.
+There's so much to explore, and I'm just getting started!
 ***
 ## Some infos about me:
 * 🎂⠀My birthday is November 20th, 2009 (I'm 15 year-old rightnow!)
 * 📍⠀I'm living at Thoi Hoa.
 Ben Cat, Binh Duong, Vietnam
 * ⌚  My timezone is GMT+07, Asia/Ho_Chi_Minh zone
 * 🏫⠀Currently a first-year @ [**Ben Cat High School**](https://thptbencat.edu.vn/)
 * 🧑‍💻  I started to coding since 2 years ago, started with competitive programming.
 You can visit my [**CodeForces handle**](https://codeforces.com/profile/akk1to.dev) right here
 * 📑  Currently I'm working on a lot of projects myself.
 If you interested about some of my projects, visit list of my repositories [**here**](https://github.com/akk1to?tab=repositories)
 * 🎮⠀I play Minecraft, Valorant, Strinova, and more.
 Scroll down below to know my list of games that I play and how to play with me
 * 🕹⠀I used to run a small Anarchy Minecraft server last year, [**9C9L**](https://akk1to.is-a.dev/discord).
 It was very famous, I'm going to rerun it this New Year
 * 📺  I love to watch anime, specially about love/romcon.
 You can visit my anime watch list [**here**](https://redirect.akk1to.is-a.dev/anime.html) (currently not wokring)
 * 💻⠀Daily-driving a Lenovo Ideapad Slim 3 15AMN8 with 16GB RAM LPDDR5 5500MHZ ⚡️
 * 🖥⠀My laptop is modded with MacOS theme by using MyDockFinder and Wallpaper Engine [**Configuration here**](https://github.com/akk1to/theme-configuration)
 * 🌐⠀My website: [**akk1to.is-a.dev**](https://akk1to.is-a.dev)